franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Guanxi Lu Personal Statement.md

 Ultimately,  a different logic is implemented, which prevents writing to `x0`.
 When the destination register `RD` equals 0 (representing `x0`), no register write occurs.
 As `x0` is initialized to 0, its value remains consistently zero.

+### Using a State Machine to Implement Cache Logic

+During the development of our cache system, I segmented the logic into three main components:
+- Hit Logic
+- Read Logic
+- Write Logic

+In the [preliminary design](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/tree/47d72024cfbb3dd9704b0cb540926b6b580879fb), combinational logic was employed.
+However, compilation warnings such as `Always_comb variable driven after use: 'valid', 'tag', and 'data'` were encountered.
+This suggests that signals read or used in the combinational logic shouldn't be reassigned within the same logic block.

+Consequently, for the read logic implementation, a state machine approach was adopted to represent the two distinct states:
+- Data read from cache
+- Data read from memory

+The state transition logic for these two states depends on the `Hit` signal.
+On the output side, the distinction between states is clear: the cache provides data in the `from_cache` state, while memory provides data in the `from_memory` state.
+Additionally, for the `from_memory` state, an extra step is needed to transfer data to the cache, preparing for potential subsequent access to the same location.
+This requires an additional output stage for implementation.

 ----
 ## What I've Learned in This Project
 ----